cr4youth/cr4youth.github.io/README.md

    `git commit -m "short note about what was updated"`
 3. push changes to `main` branch
    `git push origin main`
-4. this site is hosted on GitHub Pages through the `dist` folder, so, GitHub Pages should pick everything up!
+4. this site is hosted on GitHub Pages through the `docs` folder, so, GitHub Pages should pick everything up!